AmusementPark/pandocker/README.md

 ## How to use

-First of all: clone this repo
+First of all: clone this repo</br>
 **Recommends**：`$ docker pull ilpan/base-java`*before* you run the following clusters